 Lisa Dolberry Hancock

-Before joining Columbia World Projects, Lisa spent a decade at Goldman Sachs where she served as a Vice President for Corporate Engagement, directing a portfolio of partnerships with leading universities investing in initiatives to increase higher education access for promising youth in the U.S.; directing employee community engagement, leading the creation of pro bono advisory programs to strengthen non-profit organizations and small businesses around the world; and overseeing grants administration and stewardship for the Goldman Sachs Foundation, which partnered with a global network of educational institutions and nonprofit organizations to strengthen women-owned enterprises in emerging economies and small businesses in the U.S. and U.K. Earlier in her career, Lisa developed and managed philanthropic programs focused on increasing access and opportunity in higher education, international affairs, and the arts at the Andrew W. Mellon Foundation, Council on Foreign Relations, Time Warner, and TCC Group (formerly The Conservation Company consultancy).
-She is a board member of the Brooklyn Arts Council.
+Before joining Columbia World Projects, Lisa spent a decade at Goldman Sachs, where she oversaw the administrative operations of the Goldman Sachs Foundation, directed programs and partnerships to increase higher education access in the U.S., and led the development of pro bono advisory initiatives to strengthen non-profit organizations and small businesses around the world.
+Her career includes developing and managing philanthropic and community impact programs at the Andrew W. Mellon Foundation, Council on Foreign Relations, Time Warner, and TCC Group (formerly The Conservation Company consultancy).
+She serves on the board of the Brooklyn Arts Council and is a member of the Advisory Board at the College of Arts and Sciences at Drexel University where she also serves as a member of the board’s Academic Strategy Committee.
 Lisa holds a Master of International Affairs from the School of International and Public Affairs, Columbia University, and a Bachelor of Science in International Area Studies (Latin America and Economics) from Drexel University.